RobotJiang/unicorn_use_special_port/README.md

 Add this lines to your config/environments/production.rb

 	UnicornUseSpecialPort::BaseConfig.setup do |config|
-			config[:port]= xxxx #use your custom port, like : 8080
+		config[:port]= xxxx #use your custom port, e.g. : 8080
 	end

 ## Contributing